 - 1. Connect the equipment as shown in Figure 4-2.
 Allow the equipment to warm up for at least 30 minutes.
-Set the 2400 to the first test frequency listed in Datasheet 2, and set the RF amplitude to +6 dBm. - 2.
+Set the 2500A to the first test frequency listed in Datasheet 2, and set the RF amplitude to +10 dBm or maximum leveled output (whichever is lower). - 2.
 Press the [RF ON] button to turn on the RF output.

-The indicator above the RF ON button is blue when the 2400 output is active.
+The indicator above the RF ON button is blue when the 2500A output is active.

-- 3. Set the spectrum analyzer to view the 2400 output signal.
+- 3. Set the spectrum analyzer to view the 2500A output signal.
 Adjust the analyzer reference level so that the peak of the displayed signal is at the top graticule line. - 4.
 Set the spectrum analyzer span to 500 MHz with the signal centered on the screen.
-Gradually narrow the span, keeping the signal centered, to observe any harmonically-related or spurious signals.
-Use appropriate resolution and video bandwidths to allow sufficient dynamic range. - 5.
-Record the level of any harmonic or spurious signals in the appropriate columns of Datasheet 2.
+Gradually narrow the span, keeping the signal centered, to observe any non-harmonically-related or spurious signals.
+Use appropriate resolution and video bandwidths to allow sufficient dynamic range.
+Adjust center frequency of the spectrum analyzer to the harmonic and subharmonic frequencies of the test frequency.

-6. Repeat steps 3 through 5 for the other frequencies listed in Datasheet 2 that are within the operating range of the instrument.
+- 5. Record the levels of the worst case harmonic, non-harmonic or spurious signals in the appropriate columns of Datasheet 2. - 6.
+Repeat steps 3 through 5 for the other frequencies listed in Datasheet 2 that are within the operating range of the instrument.